-At Superdraft, we believe that this hard stuff has a competitive advantage over other underfoot materials.
+At Superdraft, we believe that concrete floors have a competitive advantage over other flooring materials.
 Hold on to your seats because we’re going to show you how beautiful polished concrete is.
 Who knows?
 This might be your new favourite element at home.

-You don’t need to lay traditional floor covering material
+You don’t need to lay another flooring material

 Concrete is not as vulnerable to damage as solid timber, laminates, and natural stone flooring.
 You only need soap and water to clean concrete floors.
 Dust mop the floor every day using a microfiber pad to keep dirt, dust, and allergens off the floor.